Today, I'm going to show you how to write radio ads. It doesn't matter if you're an absolute beginner, together we'll learn:

 It depends on how the business wants to go about it.
 There are two ways really.

 One, the business could seek the help of a radio advertising agency.
-The agency will work with the client to create & launch the advertisement.
+The agency will work with the client to create & distribute the ad.

 Alternatively, the client could engage the station directly.
 The radio station, in this case, might have a team of in-house copywriters or have connections with freelance radio copywriters.